csuksangium/maps/README.md

 With those fixes in mind and 10 explorations created, 2 concepts were proposed.

 ## Concept 1
 Concept 1 is the less farfetched exploration among the two because it maintains most of Agoda's current elements, but addresses the current map issues while also introducing new experimental features to enhance user-experience.
-The idea behind this concept is
+The idea behind this concept is:
+1. Pin redesign to display the prices of the property
+2. Clustering/grouping of pins to minimize overlapping due to larger pins introduced
+3. Commonly used filters on map for users to display attractions/key locations on map
+4. Redesigned property cards that anchor at the bottom to not obstruct properties upon selection

 The following prototypes shown below are recorded with Quicktime Player.